ENTP: Encoder-only Next Token Prediction: Task-Specific Analysis with

+As shown in \Cref{fig:trip_loss}, the decoder-only Transformers demonstrate some ability to learn patterns related to the distribution of numbers in $\operatorname{Count3}$ sequences, but they completely fail to learn the task.
+In contrast, the encoder successfully learns the task with near-perfect accuracy.

+We also evaluated Prefix decoder-only models~\citep{T5, wu2021yuan}, which perform non-causal attention for the prefix portion of the sequence.
+We used the same experimental setup, and set the 16-integer seed as the prefix.
+As shown in Figure~\ref{fig:trip_loss}, while the Prefix decoder-only model slightly outperforms the decoder-only model, it also fails to learn the triplet counting task.
+This suggests that incorporating full attention over parts of the sequence in a decoder-only model is insufficient for solving tasks with $\operatorname{Count3}$-level complexity.

+To demonstrate that ENTP is effective for larger pre-trained models, we fine-tuned BERT~\citep{devlin2019bertpretrainingdeepbidirectional}\footnote{BERT is an encoder-only Transformer trained using the masked language modeling objective.} using the ENTP approach under the same experimental conditions.
+As shown in Figure~\ref{fig:trip_loss}, BERT combined with ENTP successfully learned triplet counting.
+Notably, as BERT is pre-trained and larger compared to the medium transformer, it converged more quickly and achieves higher accuracy.

-Furthermore, we investigate the performance of decoder-only large language models (LLMs) on the Triplet-Counting task.
-We fine-tune Llama-3~\citep{dubey2024llama3herdmodels} and GPT-4o~\citep{openai2024gpt4technicalreport} using sequences of 64 integers, including 16 seeds, as introduced in Section~\ref{sec:triplet_small}.
+To investigate the performance of decoder-only large language models (LLMs) on the $\operatorname{Count3}$ task, we fine-tune Llama-3~\citep{dubey2024llama3herdmodels} and GPT-4o~\citep{openai2024gpt4technicalreport} using sequences of 64 integers introduced previously.
 To enable the LLMs to leverage their knowledge, we also include the code for Algorithm~\ref{alg:tc1} in the prompt, asking the models to provide the result after executing the code (see Table~\ref{table:llm_prompt_code} for the full prompt).
-As shown in Figure~\ref{fig:llm_finetuning}, the LLMs struggle with the Triplet-Counting task, which is consistent with our small-scale experiment.
+As shown in Figure~\ref{fig:llm_finetuning}, the LLMs struggle with the $\operatorname{Count3}$ task, which is consistent with our small-scale experiment.
 It demonstrates that the suggested characteristics of causal decoder-only models hold true even at large scales.
 We provide the validation of the prompt design used, as well as details about the LLM fine-tuning, in the Appendix~\ref{sec:appendix_llm}.

-Triplet-Counting sequences have very small Kolmogorov complexity, as \Cref{alg:tc1} demonstrates with only 6 lines of pseudocode.
-However, as shown by \Cref{lem:conjl2} and the experiments in \Cref{sec:llm-trip-cnt}, a decoder, no matter how large, cannot efficiently learn the task.
+Finally, we remark that $\operatorname{Count3}$ sequences have low Kolmogorov complexity, meaning the smallest program generating them is short---upper bounded by the six-line \Cref{alg:tc1}.
+However, as shown in \Cref{lem:conjl2} and the experiments above, no decoder-only Transformer, regardless of size, can efficiently learn the task.